Borek78/how-to-create-pandita/_includes/audiobook/9-additional-benefits.md

 The CC licenses are not useful only for creating audiobooks.
 There are other benefits of using them.<br><br>

 <div class="underline"> Permanent permission </div>
-While the authors and translators are still alive, they can permit the use of their work.
-After their passing away, they will not be able to give this permission.<br><br>
+While authors and translators are still alive, they can allow the use of their work.
+They will not be able to grant this permit after their death.<br><br>

 If the authors and translators apply the CC licenses to their work, it will be possible to use their work also when they are not around.
 That is another important benefit of using the CC licenses.<br><br>

+Sometimes a Buddhist organization inherits the copyright.
+But that is not always the case.<br><br>

 <div class="underline">Better sharing</div>
-There are a few books available on my dharmazdarma.cz website.<br><br>
+There are a few books available on my [dharmazdarma.cz](http://www.dharmazdarma.cz/) website.<br><br>

 However, other Buddhist groups do not reupload the books on their websites.
 Perhaps they assume that they are not allowed to do so.
 They do not have the copyright.
 As a result, the online presence of these books is entirely dependent on me.<br> <br>